Almost 300 Rohingya refugees arrive in Indonesia's Aceh province

-Lhokseumawe, Sept 7 (Reuters) - Almost 300 Rohingya refugees believed to have been at sea for six months landed in Indonesia’s Aceh province in the early on Monday, Indonesian authorities have confirmed.
+LHOKSEUMAWE, Indonesia/BANGKOK (Reuters) - Almost 300 Rohingya refugees believed to have been at sea for six months landed in Indonesia’s Aceh province early on Monday, Indonesian authorities said.

 Acehnese police said a wooden boat carrying the Rohingya was spotted by local fishermen several kilometres (miles) off the coast of Lhokseumawe, before landing at Ujung Blang Beach just after midnight

-“There are 297 Rohingya according to the latest data, among them 181 women and 14 children,” Iptu Irwansya, a local police chief, told Reuters.
+“There are 297 Rohingya according to the latest data, among them 181 women and 14 children,” Iptu Irwansya, a local police chief, told reporters.

 Junaidi Yahya, head of the Red Cross in Lhokseumawe, said the group was currently being held in a temporary location.